 Saarein is a traditional brown café founded by ten women in 1978.
 Originally it was a women-only bar, but nowadays, Saarein is open to all queer-minded people.

 Though, you will find many women in the café.
-The visitors of Saarein are usually a bit older than places like Bar Buka.
+Saarein’s visitors are usually older than in places like Bar Buka.

 - Café ‘t Mandje